 Risk management techniques

-For effective risk management, several techniques can be integrated into financial models:
+For effective risk management, several techniques can be integrated into the financial model:

 Sensitivity analysis